lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/Week_1_Activity/Board_Outline_Instructions.md

 Export your drawing as a dxf by either :

-1. right-clicking anywhere inside the sketch boundaries, or
+1. right-clicking anywhere inside the sketch boundaries and selecting "Export as DXF/DWG..., or

 1. right-clicking on your sketch in the side bar and select "Export as DXF/DWG..."